 Following the transition period, on June 1, 2021, LUMA Energy assumed operations under terms of a Supplemental Agreement as the Puerto Rico Electric Power Authority (PREPA) remained in bankruptcy.
 LUMA Energy continues operations under the terms of a Supplemental Agreement, which was extended on November 30, 2022 and will continue until such time that PREPA's bankruptcy is resolved.
-The agreement allows LUMA Energy to collect an annualized fixed fee equivalent of \$115 million USD.
-Following the resolution of PREPA's bankruptcy proceeding, LUMA Energy will transition to year one of the Operations and Maintenance agreement where the company will receive a fixed fee and the potential to receive additional incentive fees based on performance.
+Following the resolution of PREPA's bankruptcy proceeding, LUMA Energy will transition to year one of the Operations and Maintenance agreement and will receive a fixed fee and the potential to receive additional incentive fees based on performance.